-Course Description: Students in Science 8 continue to develop understanding of four core ideas in the physical sciences.
-The Science 8 performance expectations in the Physical Sciences build on the K-5 ideas and capabilities to allow learners to explain phenomena central to the physical sciences but also to the life sciences and earth and space science.
-There are four physical science topics in Science 8: 1)Structures and Properties of Matter, 2)Forces and Interactions, 3)Energy, and 4)Waves and Electromagnetic Radiation.
-The performance expectations in Science 8 blend core ideas with scientific and engineering practices and crosscutting concepts to support students in developing usable knowledge across the science disciplines.
+Course Description: Students in Science 8 develop an understanding of a wide range of topics that build on prior ideas and capabilities to allow learners to explain phenomena central to the physical sciences but also to the life and Earth and space sciences.
+The six units in Science 8 blend core ideas with scientific and engineering practices and crosscutting concepts to support students in developing usable knowledge across the science disciplines.
+Standards are incorporated from multiple branches of science and areas of the STEELS standards to ensure a well-rounded science experience in accordance with the three-dimensional design of these new standards.